dojot/dojot/connector/mqtt/locust/src/scripts/README.md

 # **Scripts**

 To facilitate some jobs, we provide scripts that automates tasks.
-As for now, there is only one
+Currently, there is only one
 script: the `generate_certs`.

 # `generate_certs`